awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 aws ec2 describe-capacity-reservations
 ```

-## Canceling a Capacity Reservation<a name="capacity-reservations-release"></a>
+## Cancel a Capacity Reservation<a name="capacity-reservations-release"></a>

 You can cancel a Capacity Reservation at any time if you no longer need the reserved capacity\.
 When you cancel a Capacity Reservation, the capacity is released immediately, and it is no longer reserved for your use\.

 You can cancel empty Capacity Reservations and Capacity Reservations that have running instances\.
 If you cancel a Capacity Reservation that has running instances, the instances continue to run normally outside of the capacity reservation at standard On\-Demand Instance rates or at a discounted rate if you have a matching Savings Plan or regional Reserved Instance\.

 After you cancel a Capacity Reservation, instances that target it can no longer launch\.
 Modify these instances so that they either target a different Capacity Reservation, launch into any open Capacity Reservation with matching attributes and sufficient capacity, or avoid launching into a Capacity Reservation\.
-For more information, see [Modifying an instance's Capacity Reservation settings](#capacity-reservations-modify-instance)\.
+For more information, see [Modify an instance's Capacity Reservation settings](#capacity-reservations-modify-instance)\.

 **To cancel a Capacity Reservation using the console**